The Cardiology department provides comprehensive services at both St Luke’s Hospital and Bradford Royal Infirmary.

 We have a number of cardiologists providing the full range of adult cardiac services, including Tilt tests, CT coronary angiography stress echocardiography and trans-oesophageal echocardiography.

 Waiting times are generally short with most investigations carried out within four weeks from GP referral.

 The cardiology service deals with a range of adult heart disease such as chest pain, hypertension, palpitations, abnormal heart rhythms, blackouts, shortness of breath, heart failure, and infections of heart valves.

 The specialty lead is Dr Paul Sainsbury – General Cardiology and Refractory Angina.

 General cardiology outpatient clinics are held at St Luke’s Hospital, with clinic sessions available each day of the week.
 The department is able to deal with the full range of adult heart disease.

 There are three rapid access clinics for specific disorders:

-Â· The Rapid Access Chest Pain Clinic on level 0, BRI, which accepts referrals for new onset chest pain and sees patients within a maximum of 14 days.
+- The Rapid Access Chest Pain Clinic at Bradford Royal Infirmary, which accepts referrals for new onset chest pain and sees patients within 14 days.

-Â· There is also a Syncope Clinic where patients suffering from blackouts can see a specialist nurse and have the appropriate investigations.
+- The Syncope Clinic where patients can see a specialist nurse and have the appropriate investigations.
 Test results are then reviewed by a consultant cardiologist and a management plan is formulated for each patient.